Arslantepe: Early Bronze

+been local in nature but influenced by Kura–Araxes culture.

+On the other hand, according to Martina Massimino (2023), the connections of this tomb with the Maikop-Novosvobodnaya kurgans are quite clear based on architecture and the metalwork.
+The exact chronology and sequence of these events still remain to be clarified.

 Late Bronze Age

 In the Late Bronze Age, the site became an administrative center of a larger region in the kingdom of Isuwa.
 The city was heavily fortified, probably due to the Hittite threat from the west.
 It was culturally influenced by the Hurrians, Mitanni and the Hittites.

-Around 1350 BC, Suppiluliuma I of the Hittites conquered Melid in his war against Tushratta of Mitanni.
+Around 1350 BC, Šuppiluliuma I of the Hittites conquered Melid in his war against Tushratta of Mitanni.
 At the time Melid was a regional capital of Isuwa at the frontier between the Hittites and the Mitanni; it was loyal to Tushratta.
-Suppiluliuma I used Melid as a base for his military campaign to sack the Mitanni capital Wassukanni.
+Suppiluliuma I used Melid as a base for his military campaign to sack the Mitanni capital Washukanni.

 Iron Age

 After the end of the Hittite empire, from the 12th to 7th century BC, the city became the center of an independent Luwian Neo-Hittite state of Kammanu, also known as 'Malizi'.
 A palace was built and monumental stone sculptures of lions and the ruler erected.

 In the 12th century, Melid was probably dependent on Karkemiš, where king Kuzi-Tešub ruled.
 His two grandsons, Runtyas (Runtiya) and Arnuwantis, were at first appointed as “Country Lords” of Melid, but later they also became kings of Melid.

 The encounter with the Assyrian king Tiglath-Pileser I (1115–1077 BC) resulted in the kingdom of Melid being forced to pay tribute to Assyria.
 Melid remained able to prosper until the Assyrian king Sargon II (722–705 BC) sacked the city in 712 BC.
 At the same time, the Cimmerians and Scythians invaded Anatolia and the city declined.

-According to Igor Diakonoff and John Greppin, there was likely an Armenian presence in Melid by 1200 BCE.

 Archaeology

-Arslantepe was first investigated by the French archaeologist Louis Delaporte from 1932 to 1939.
+Arslantepe covers an area of about 4 hectares and rises to about 30 meters above the plain.
+The site was visited by Gertrude Bell and Hansen van der Osten in the earliest part of the 20th century.
+It was first investigated by the French archaeologist Louis Delaporte from 1932 to 1939, focusing on the Neo-Hittite remains in the northwest section of the mounds slope.
 From 1946 to 1951 Claude F.A.
-Schaeffer carried out some soundings.
+Schaeffer focused on site stratigraphy cutting deep trenches across the top of the mound.
+The results were never published.